 Collen’s amazing success in the courtroom and well known dedication to his clients has earned him the recognition of his peers as one of The Top Trial Lawyers in Texas.”

-The Clark Firm has assembled a team of trial lawyers with more than 100 years experience, participation in over 600 jury trials and $60 million in verdicts and/or settlements.
-Please use the form below to contact us for a free Spicy Tuna Roll Salmonella lawsuit review.
+The Clark Firm has assembled a team of trial lawyers with more than 100 years experience, participation in over 600 jury trials and $260 million in verdicts and/or settlements.
+Please use the form below to contact us for a free Texas food poisoning lawsuit review.